FDelporte/JavaOnRaspberryPi/Chapter 3 - Java/README.md

 $ java -version
 ```

-To install version 12.0.2, make sure it can be executed:
+To install version 12.0.2, make sure it can be executed and run it also in terminal:
 ```
 $ cd scripts/
 $ chmod +x install_liberica_12.0.2.sh